The cure for trigeminal neuralgia?

 Dr Ernesto Adler on the cause(s) and cure of trigeminal neuralgia

-According to Dr. Adler's experience, trigeminal neuralgia in most cases is due to residual osteitis (chronic osteomyelitis) or the loosening (decompaction) of the cancellous (aka trabecular or spongy) bone of the jaw, with the compact bone very frequently showing porosity.
+According to Dr. Adler's experience, trigeminal neuralgia in most cases is due to residual osteitis (chronic osteomyelitis or bone infection) or the loosening (decompaction) of the cancellous (aka trabecular or spongy) bone of the jaw, with the compact bone very frequently showing porosity.

 Defective / incomplete ossification due to lack of proper tissue nourishment and resultant impeded growth is particularly found in patients with prior periodontitits, whose teeth were devitalized with arsenic paste and a lifetime of chronically infected (septic-toxic) tonsils.